 RMB equity products are a new type of investment product in Hong Kong.
 Regular trading or an active secondary market may not develop in these products.
 Therefore you may not be able to sell your investments in the RMB equity products on a timely basis, or you may have to sell them at a deep discount to their value in order to find a buyer.

-Also, should the PRC central government tighten foreign exchange controls, the liquidity of RMB or RMB equity products in Hong Kong will be affected and you may be exposed to greater liquidity risk.
+Also, should the China government tighten foreign exchange controls, the liquidity of RMB or RMB equity products in Hong Kong will be affected and you may be exposed to greater liquidity risk.

 In general, RMB equity products are exposed to the usual kind of default risks that might be associated with equity products denominated in other currencies.